facebook/flow/docs/01-operators.md

 Some of the interesting restrictions that Flow imposes are:

 - `+` either takes two `number`s and gives back a `number`, or takes a `string` and anything else and gives back a `string`.
-JavaScript specifies a more elaborate sequence of implicit conversions (e.g., `Date` objects and `boolean`s may be converted to `number`s), but Flow doesn't support them.
+In addition, JavaScript specifies some implicit conversions that happen as part of this operation (e.g., `Date` objects and `boolean`s may be converted to `number`s), which Flow understands.

 - `==` and `!=` take either two values of the same base type (modulo subtyping with `mixed`, `void`, and `any`), or two values of non-base types, and give